Louisiana French: Population

 Reliable counts of speakers of Louisiana French are difficult to obtain as distinct from other varieties of French.
 However, the vast majority of native residents of Louisiana and east and southeast Texas who speak French are likely speakers of Louisiana French.

 In Louisiana, as of 2010, the population of French speakers was approximately 115,183.
 These populations were concentrated most heavily in the southern, coastal parishes.

-In Texas, as of 2010, the French-speaking population was 55,773, though many of these were likely immigrants from France and other locations, living in the urban areas.
-Nevertheless, in the rural eastern/southeastern Texas counties of Orange, Jefferson, Chambers, Newton, Jasper, Tyler, Liberty, and Hardin alone—areas where it can be reasonably presumed that almost all French speakers are Louisiana French speakers—the total French-speaking population was composed of 3,400 individuals.
-It is likely a substantial portion of the 14,493 speakers in Houston's Harris county are also Louisiana French speakers.
+In Texas, as of 2010, the French-speaking population was 55,773, though many of these were likely to be immigrants from France or other French-speaking countries who moved to cities and suburbs all over the state.
+Nevertheless, in the rural eastern-southeastern Texas counties of Orange, Jefferson, Chambers, Newton, Jasper, Tyler, Liberty, and Hardin alone—areas where it can be reasonably presumed that almost all French speakers are Louisiana French speakers—the total French-speaking population was composed of 3,400 individuals.
+It is likely a substantial portion of the 14,493 speakers in Houston's Harris County are also Louisiana French speakers.
 With this in mind, a marked decline in the number of French speakers in Texas has been noticed in the last half of the twentieth century.
 For example, at one point the French-speaking population of Jefferson County was 24,049 as compared to the mere 1,922 today.
 Likewise, in Harris County the French-speaking population has shifted from 26,796 to 14,493 individuals.

 Louisiana French-speaking populations can also be found in southern Mississippi and Alabama, as well as pockets in other parts of the United States.

 Grammar

 Despite ample time for Louisiana French to diverge, the basic grammatical core of the language remains similar or the same as Standard French.
 Even so, it can be expected that the language would begin to diverge due to the various influences of neighboring languages, changing francophone demographics, and unstable opportunities for education.
-Furthermore, Louisiana French lacks any official regulating body unlike that of Standard French or Québec French to take part in standardizing the language.
+Furthermore, Louisiana French lacks any official regulating body unlike the Académie française or Office québécois de la langue française to take part in standardizing the language.